FluxConnect

 Feature comparison

-FluxConnect Power BI
+FluxConnect SaaS FluxConnect Private Deployment Power BI

 Primary use case External supplier data sharing Internal business analytics

-Pricing model €1/supplier/month $10–20/user/month
+Pricing model Volume-based from €500/month Custom pricing $10–20/user/month

 Supplier onboarding Email OTP - seconds Azure AD guest accounts - weeks